francisco-pardo-pajuelo/francisco-pardo-pajuelo.github.io/_pages/about.md

   - /about.html
 ---

 I am a 3rd year PhD student at the University of Texas at Austin and I conduct research in the field of Applied Microeconomics.
-Here, you can find my [CV](https://github.com/francisco-pardo-pajuelo/francisco-pardo-pajuelo.github.io/blob/master/files/CV_Francisco_Pardo_Pajuelo.pdf).
+You can reach me at *fpardo@utexas.edu*.
+Here you can find my [CV](https://github.com/francisco-pardo-pajuelo/francisco-pardo-pajuelo.github.io/blob/master/files/CV_Francisco_Pardo_Pajuelo.pdf).